VA00/SymbolicRegressionPackage/EML_toolkit/EmL_recognizer/Competition.md

 ## Remarks

 - The current board is small, so the main value is reproducibility.
+- Fastest recorded benchmark entry and original method authorship are separate concepts in this ladder.
+Reused code is allowed if disclosed.
 - Antigravity's walkthrough-reported ladder time is based on internal solver timing; the official leaderboard uses locally measured wall-clock command runtime.
 - If the benchmark harness changes, older entries should be re-run on the same machine.
 - A future version can add separate public and private leaderboards if the target set grows.